Mary Cassatt: A 19th Century Master

 Mary Cassatt was an American expatriate who lived most of her life in France.
 She was born in Pennsylvania in 1844.
 Her father was a stockbroker and land speculator, and her mother came from a banking family.
 She is one of the three great women impressionists, including Marie Bracquemond and Berthe Morisot.
 She was determined to succeed despite the hurdles society set in front of her because of her gender.

 At fifteen, Cassatt studied at the Pennsylvania Academy of Fine Arts in Philadelphia, but the bohemian attitude of the male students and patronizing teachers prompted her to leave.
-She was banned from using live models, being a woman, and was to only use casts or paint still lifes.
+She was banned from using live models, being a woman, and only using casts or paint still lifes.
 Her father did not support her dreams and refused to help her financially with art supplies.
 Cassatt traveled to Paris with her mother, determined to gain a true mastery of art.

 Life in France

 Mary Cassatt was never outwardly political; however, her artwork reflects her ideals of feminism and women’s equality.
 She was the perfect example of the “New Woman” of the 19th century, a successful and educated woman who never married.
 In 1886, Cassatt provided two paintings for the first Impressionist exhibition in the US, organized by art dealer Paul Durand-Ruel.
-These were some of the first works seen of this type in America and the first from a woman artist.
+These were some of the first works of this type in America and the first from a woman artist.
 This leading lady had such great skill, her mentor and friend Degas was taken aback by her.
 When she exhibited Young Woman Picking Fruit, Degas told her that no woman had the right to draw like that.

 A Painter and A Business Woman